IngridGdesigns/Urban_Garden/README.md

 2. cd my-cool-app and npm start to see that its running on port 3000

 3. my-cool-app’s package.json add (make sure it is the last object), ”proxy": "http://localhost:3005”}
-.  - this is the express port to get yr api’s
+.  - this is the express port to get your api’s

 4. npm install react-router

-5. npm install react-bootstrap bootstrap
+5. npm install react-bootstrap bootstrap -  for styling

 5. yarn add popper.js

-6. npm install auth0
+6. npm install auth0 - Auth0 authentication

+7. npm install react-icons - library of Fa icons and Glyphicons

+8. npm install react-moment && moment && moment-timezone if needed (see moment.js documentation) -

+9. npm axios (only used to get users from Auth0) - fetch's cool brother

+10. create account with Auth0, follow documentation for react SPA & look into securing backend -- see node guidelines in Auth0.